Don Goddard interview by hxc - Part One (May 2008)

 Mark Kupper was a tools guy trying to build a 3D modeler animation program for the artists and he had a friend he worked with from where he graduated in Florida, Gary McTaggart.
 He told me this guy was awesome, crazy hard worker and built a Doom level loader and 3D engine that was THREE times faster than Doom, using the same wad files and textures, and would let you pitch up and down which doom couldn't do.

 We interviewed him at Sega about doing Sonic and he was incredible.
 The demo was amazing, pure assembly, and blazingly fast.
 Well, we all were clamoring to hire Gary as he would've been ideal, but we kept getting the brush off from management.
 He was very cheap to hire as well since he had no job before this.
+So then I had a good contact I worked with at Midway, John Morgan of Super Off-Road fame.
+I tried to get him to be the lead programmer.
 They interviewed him; he LOVED the project and Sonic and they ended up never calling him back.
 He thought he may have been asking for too much.

 So we're waiting and waiting...in fact Mark and I and some others would have gentlemen bets about how long it would take ANYTHING to appear after you requested it—you could request a pencil and it wouldn't show up on your desk till a month or two later.
 We were clamoring for getting some programming help, I'm the only programmer on this thing.
 Well then, Dean Lester says he has this guy from someplace who did a Mac game and had an impressive demo and he's from the Middle East originally and a Mensa member (we ALWAYS laugh when people claim they're a MENSA genius because it's a joke to get in.)